 Location: Bedford, Luton, Potters Bar, Stevenage, Watford and Ware

 Description: Wenta the overall company runs six incubators across the UK, they run a range of events, training/ educational seminars and much more.
 If you meet certain requirements you may get 3 months for free.

 Location: London and International (Shown on other lists)

-Description: Impact Hub particularly in London is well known for being a great space for freelancers and small businesses/ tech startups.
-They run tours at 5pm every Wednesday for anyone looking to check it out in Westminster.
+Description: Impact Hub, particularly in London, is well known for being a great space for freelancers and small businesses/ tech startups.
+They run tours at 3pm every Tuesday and at 2pm every Friday for anyone looking to check it out in Westminster.